 These are thin and fragile mud tubes that branch out in multiple directions.
 These tubes are made up of faces, dirt, and saliva and can extend up to 15 feet above the ground with the support of concrete or metal.

-Termites use working tubes for the transportation of thousands of termites from their nest to source food.
+Termites use working tubes to transport thousands of termites from their nest to source food.
 Working mud tubes act as highways used to carry food.

 Swarn castles constructed by termite workers are designed to accommodate termite swarmers flying the colony during a swarm.
-Swarm castles are very long tubes, usually around four to five feet wide.
+Swarm castles are long tubes, usually four to five feet wide.

 This swarm castle plays an essential role in protecting and keeping the swarm healthy and functional after the host swarm flies the colony leaving behind termite swarmers that are subjected to damage otherwise.

 These tubes look like stalagmites in caves like shaves and are drop tubes suspended between wood structures and the ground.
 Their function is to re-establish the connection between the base and working tubes for food passage to termite workers.

 Unlike exploratory and working tubes, these tubes are lighter in color tubes and are built from wood fibers.
 These tubes have a similar diameter to exploratory mud tubes.

 How to Prevent Termite Infestation on Your Lawn?